gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ### Other Failures

-Other aspects of distributed system to consider for points of failure
+Distributed system can fail at various points, other areas of failure that can happen and need to be factored in design are

-1. Primary DB failure - Active-Active setup vs Active-Passive setup
+1. Primary DB failure or data corruption - Active-Active setup vs Active-Passive setup
 2. Secondary DB replication failure
-3. Queue failures
+3. Queue failures - message loss during restart
 4. Network failures
 5. External Systems can go down
 6. Service nodes can go down so your service must be resilient to this